There are two intakes per year:

 Some therapists move into management posts within health or social care; others have used their learning to get involved in health promotion activities; some take up lecturing posts in Universities.
 The qualification is recognised all over the world.

 My Occupational Therapy lectures are excellent, and my lecturer is very talented in the way he presents the information.
 The lecture rooms are a reasonable size for the numbers taking my course, and it is a relaxed atmosphere where you feel comfortable to ask for something to be clarified or repeated, which I feel is very important.

 3 years full-time

 260 UCAS points including BCC at A2 Level, or equivalent (see here).
 Applicants will also need 5 GCSEs at Grade C, or above, including English and Maths.

-Applicants are interviewed and offers of a place are subject to health clearance and Criminal Records Bureau (CRB) check before starting the programme.
-For information about the CRB process please see here.
+Applicants are interviewed and offers of a place are subject to health clearance and Disclosure and Barring Service (DBS) check before starting the programme.
+For information about the DBS process please see here.

 Coursework, examination, presentations, practical examination